Zinny/devops_data_svc/README.md

 This is nodejs sample microservice application,

+1. git clone the remote repo
+2. Sonarqube Analysis & Sonarqube scanner
-1. will build docker image
+3. will build docker image
-2. push image to dockerhub
+4. push image to dockerhub
-3. deploy the conatiner in kubernetes cluster
+5. deploy the conatiner in kubernetes cluster